 The government is ambiguous on whether they are still considering "extremism disruption orders" or "banning orders" within the package of civil measures.
 Though the promised consultation is welcome, these draconian measures

 Baroness Manningham-Buller, former head of MI5, has said previously that extremists need to be exposed, challenged and countered.
 The proposed measures would have the opposite effect and should not find their way into the new civil order regime.

-restrict the "harmful activities" of an "extremist" individual.
-The definition of "harmful" could include a risk of public disorder, a risk of harassment, alarm or distress, or the ill-defined "threat to the functioning
+to restrict the "harmful activities" of an "extremist" individual.
+The definition of "harmful" could include a risk of public disorder, a risk of harassment, alarm or distress, or the ill-defined "threat to the

-watered down, do not sufficiently address criticism the government has received; they not only threaten to further chill legitimate speech, but may also fuel divisive ideologies and make us less safe," said Thomas Hughes, Executive Director of
+though watered down, do not sufficiently address criticism the government has received; they not only threaten to further chill legitimate speech, but may also fuel divisive ideologies and make us less safe," said Thomas Hughes, Executive